-However she left her job to set up her own publishing and PR company after her manuscript, Gypsy Masala, was rejected by most publishers.
+Unfulfilled in her management consultancy role, Preethi bravely made the decision to leave her job to set up her own publishing and PR company after her manuscript, Gypsy Masala, was rejected by most publishers.
 She established multinationals in her bedroom.
-Furthermore she appointed feisty director, Pru Menon (an alter ego named after her childhood nemesis).
-And finally she infiltrated the publishing world.
-A world she knew nothing about but where she was most definitely the outsider.
+Furthermore, she appointed feisty director, Pru Menon (an alter ego named after her childhood nemesis), and finally she infiltrated the publishing world.
+This was a world she knew nothing about, but where she was most definitely the outsider.

-This was all whilst putting on a suit and pretending to go to work (she couldn’t bring herself to tell her parents that the EB’s had been a complete waste of money).
+Preethi embarked on this journey all whilst putting on a suit everyday and pretending to go to work; she couldn’t bring herself to tell her parents that the Encyclopedia Brittanicas had been a complete waste of money.

-After a roller coaster of a journey and faced with constant rejection Preethi eventually signed a three book deal with HarperCollins.
-Her alter-ego Pru was short-listed as Publicist of the Year.
-Preethi won the Asian Woman of Achievement award for her endeavours.
+After a roller coaster of a journey and faced with constant rejection, Preethi eventually signed a three book deal with HarperCollins.
+Her alter-ego Pru was short-listed as Publicist of the Year, and Preethi won the Asian Woman of Achievement award for her endeavours.

-Preethi went on to set up a company that teaches senior leaders the importance of creating engagement through story.
+Preethi went on to set up a company that teaches senior leaders the importance of creating engagement through storytelling.

-This talk is ironically about being yourself, creating the change you want to see.
-It is about not fitting in but standing out.
+Preethi’s talk is ironically about being yourself and creating the change you want to see.
+It is about not fitting in, but rather standing out.